mario1pr/Gravitational-lenses/README.md

 Author: Mario Pérez Racionero.
 Supervisor: Alba Vidal García.

-Python codes developed for the report on curricular internships at the OAN: "".
+Python codes developed for the report on curricular internships at the OAN: "Analysis of gravitationally amplified galaxies".